-The Online Social Event of the Year Award will recognize an online activity sponsored by campus groups that benefited McGill and its students and was successful, either because of the cooperation it fostered, the interest it aroused, or the creativity and execution of the event.
+The Virtual or Hybrid Social Event of the Year Award will recognize an online or hybrid activity sponsored by campus groups that benefited McGill and its students and was successful, either because of the cooperation it fostered, the interest it aroused, or the creativity and execution of the event.

 The Charitable Event of the Year Award will recognize activities run by on-campus groups that are charitable in nature.
 The charity in question can be local or international, but must be (or be sponsored by) a SSMU recognized or internationally recognized club or group.
 Winner will be determined not only by funds raised, but with such factors as scope, interest and creativity.

 The SSMU Funding Project of the Year Award will be presented to a project sponsored by the SSMU through the any of our existing funds (Ambassador Fund, Campus Life Fund, Club Fund, Environment Fund, Space Fund, Charity Fund and Equity Fund) that has shown itself to be a significant addition to campus life and of exceptional benefit to students.
 The winner will be chosen based on both the creativeness of the project, its success, and its ability to be sustainable.

 The SSMU Community Engagement Award will be presented to an individual, group or event that seeks to promote or improve the state of community engagement on campus.
 The award will look for nominees that have made a substantial positive impact on campus, the Montreal community and/or community engagement in general.